BBC Television: 2006 onwards

 The BBC Television department headed by Jana Bennett was absorbed into a new, much larger group; BBC Vision, in late 2006.
 The new group was part of larger restructuring within the BBC with the onset of new media outlets and technology.

 In 2008, the BBC began experimenting with live streaming of certain channels in the UK, and in November 2008, all standard BBC television channels were made available to watch online via BBC iPlayer.

 When Tony Hall became Director General in April 2013, he reverted the division to its original name of BBC Television.
 As Television it was responsible for the commissioning, scheduling and broadcasting of all programming on the BBC's television channels and online, as well as producing content for broadcast.

 Following the 2016 Licence Fee settlement, BBC Television was split into two divisions, with in-house television production being separated into a new division called BBC Studios controlled by Mark Linsey and the remaining parts of television (channels and genre commissioning, BBC Sport and BBC iPlayer) being renamed as BBC Content, controlled by Charlotte Moore.
 As a result, the BBC Television division is now known internally as BBC Content and "BBC Television" as an entity has ceased to exist.

 On 8 December 2020, Moore announced a new leadership structure for BBC Content taking effect in April 2021, which will prioritise iPlayer in order to compete with commercial streaming services.
 The role of Controller for BBC One, Two, and Four will be scrapped, in favour of giving the BBC's genre heads autonomy in commissioning programmes without the requirement for a channel controller to provide secondary approval.
 A team of "portfolio editors" will select from these commissions for carriage on BBC television channels and iPlayer, with iPlayer Controller Dan McGolpin will becoming Portfolio Director for iPlayer and channels.
 McGolpin and the genre heads will report to Moore.

-In July 2022, the BBC announced plans to merge BBC News (for UK audiences) and BBC World News (for international audiences) as one international news network, under the name BBC News.
-The channel is set to be launched in April 2023 and will include news from both the UK and around the world.
+In July 2022, the BBC announced plans to merge BBC News (for UK audiences) and BBC World News (for international audiences) as one international news network, under the name BBC News, covering news from both the UK and around the world.
+The merger took effect in April 2023.

+In November 2024, six BBC FAST channels were added to Australia's 9Now platform.